DanielEstrada971102/mplDTs/docs/src/geometry/main.rst

 This module provides tools to manage geometrical objects in the context of CMS DT detectors.

-The CMS DTs geometry information is stored in an XML file (:download:`DTGeometry.xml <../../_static/DTGeometry_v2.xml>`).
+The CMS DTs geometry informatio is stored in a XML file - (:download:`DTGeometry.xml <../../_static/DTGeometry_v3.xml>`).
 The ``geometry`` module includes a class to read and manage this file (`DTGeometry`_).

-By default, an instance of this class is created when the package is imported, and the geometry information can be accessed through the ``DTGEOMETRY`` variable.
+By default, an instance of this class is created when this module (``geometry``) is imported, and the geometry information can be accessed through the ``DTGEOMETRY`` global variable.

 Additionally, this module offers a base class for defining geometrical objects representing various DT chamber components (e.g., :doc:`./drift_cell`, DT :doc:`./layer`, DT :doc:`./super_layer`).
-This base class represents a general cubic frame with properties such as bounds, center, id, width, height, etc. In this way, CMS DT chambers are built by nesting instances of DTFrames (see the `geometry-submodules`_ below).
+This base class represents a general cubic form with properties such as bounds, center, id, width, height, etc. In this way, CMS DT chambers are built by nesting instances of `DTFrame`_ class (see the `geometry-submodules`_ below).
 In other words, a Chamber is a DTFrame child which contains SuperLayers; SuperLayers are DTFrame children that contain Layers; Layers are DTFrame children that contain DriftCells.

-The following image shows the composition of a CMS DT chamber and indicates how the reference frames for each component are defined, which is important when reading the geometry information from the XML file because it will be gotten in those frames.
+The following image shows the composition of a CMS DT chamber and indicates how the reference frames for each component are defined.
+Transformations between these frames are possible with the help of the ``TranforManager`` class (see `Transforms`_ below).

 .. image:: ../../_static/img/dt_chamber.png
     :width: 400